 When and how to choose.
-Generally, you can only make the choice to deduct these costs in the first year you incur such costs.
+Generally, you can only make the choice to deduct these costs in the first year you incur research and experimental costs.

-You choose to deduct research and experimental costs, rather than capitalize them, by deducting them on your tax return for the year in which you first have this type of cost.
+You choose to deduct research and experimental costs, rather than capitalize them, by deducting them on your tax return for the year in which you first have research and experimental costs.